ckeditor/ckeditor5/docs/installation/integrations/angular.md

 ### `change`

 Fired when the content of the editor has changed.
 It corresponds with the {@link module:engine/model/document~Document#event:change:data `editor.model.document#change:data`} event.
-It is fired with an object containing the editor and the CKEditor 5 `change:data` event object.
+It is fired with an object containing the editor and the CKEditor&nbsp;5 `change:data` event object.

 ```html
 <ckeditor [editor]="Editor" (change)="onChange($event)"></ckeditor>